annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

 ![image](https://user-images.githubusercontent.com/67920563/111895278-e9545180-89e7-11eb-94b8-a7e309a95a3c.png)

 From the image, we note that random forest regressors determined the number of rooms as the most important predictor with % lower status of the population coming in a close second.
 In a future study, it would be interesting to compare this with the beta values assigned in regularization methods.
+Stepwise regression can be both linear and nonlinear.

 ## Testing K-Fold Values
+Let us examine this model at different K-Folds:
 ~~~
 from sklearn import model_selection
 from sklearn import metrics